 Effective scuba buoyancy control is critical for safe ascents.
 Some novice divers misunderstand that every ascent should be conducted with virtual neutral buoyancy – using breath control and slight fining motion to achieve a controlled upwards movement.

 This is a critical attribute when the diver intends to conduct a safety stop, deploy a DSMB or deal with any other issues that may arise; such as a reverse block of the ears, a flooded mask or the need to assist their buddy.

 A diver with proficient scuba buoyancy skills should be able to remain relaxed throughout the ascent, deal with other tasks and be able to pause the ascent wherever and whenever they want.

 Ability to Observe Details

 Many of the most amazing sights you can see underwater occur at a macro level of size.
-Small shrimp, nudibranch, crustaceans etc are often tiny and require viewing from a very close range – without water movement and disturbed silt from sculling hands or flailing fins.
+Small shrimp, nudibranchs, crustaceans etc are often tiny and require viewing from a very close range – without water movement and disturbed silt from sculling hands or flailing fins.

 Diving on, or inside, wrecks often requires many changes in depth.
 It often also involves the need to travel around, or through, the wreck without disturbing accumulated silt, which will reduce visibility and can pose a serious risk to divers navigating out of overhead environments.

-A wreck diver needs to be able to precisely control scuba buoyancy so that they can travel at a safe and constant distance above the silt, whilst maneuvering up, down and around obstacles along their route on the wreck.
+A wreck diver needs to be able to precisely control their buoyancy so that they can travel at a safe and constant distance above the silt, whilst manoeuvring up, down and around obstacles along their route on the wreck.

 Buddy / Team Skills

-In addition, the reduction in task-loading enabled by effective buoyancy control will allow the diver to develop far better situational awareness (to continually observe their buddy) and capacity to problem-solve and react to unexpected occurrences (to react and support their buddy).
+In addition, the reduction in task-loading enabled by effective buoyancy control will allow the diver to develop far better situational awareness (to continually observe their buddy) and the capacity to problem-solve and react to unexpected occurrences (to react and support their buddy).

 Next Article: Achieving Great Buoyancy Control